 - that is not completely legible and visible

-All employees of Orange Coast College wishing to park automobiles and/or motorcycles/mopeds/scooters on campus must obtain parking permits.
+All employees of Orange Coast College wishing to park automobiles and/or motorcycles/mopeds/scooters on campus must obtain an annual staff parking permit.
 Annual staff permits are issued from fall semester through the subsequent summer session.
 Staff permits may be obtained at the Campus Public Safety Building.
 Please bring your driver's license for identification with you.
-For further information, please contact Campus Public Safety.
+For further information, please contact Campus Public Safety, (714) 432-5017.

 Students wishing to park automobiles and/or motorcycles/ mopeds/scooters; on campus must purchase a student parking permit.
 The student permit allows parking in designated areas.